Water softener slow draining

 Frequently Asked Questions

-Most water softeners should be cleaned every 6-12 months to prevent mineral buildup and ensure proper operation.
+Most water softeners should be serviced every 6-12 months to prevent buildup and ensure proper operation.

-Can a clogged water softener cause other plumbing issues?
+Can a clogged water softener cause other plumbing problems?

 Connect with certified professionals in your area